ryann254/Redux-Typescript-Test/README.md

 Alternative, you can install an extension called `git lens` in your vscode which allows you to see all the commits in a project.

+This project is meant to use the `Simple-Rest-Api-Nodejs-Express-Mongodb` repository as its backend.

 ## Available Scripts